Home > Glossary > Cloudberry Alternatives and Competitors in 2023

 MSP360 packs a lot of features when it comes to working with cloud backups.
 Here are some of the more significant ones:

-• 65 different cloud storage providers available, from the most popular ones, like Microsoft Azure, Amazon S3 and a lot more.
+• Interaction with 65 different cloud storage providers is available, with the most popular ones, like Microsoft Azure, Amazon S3 and a lot more.

 • No restriction to a specific cloud storage provider – or to a specific backup type, on that matter.
 It means you can backup to different clouds, backup from cloud to cloud, make a physical backup from your cloud to NAS, your network or external drive, or even your basic local storage.
 Bootable USB drive creation is also on that list.